Yusufshireds26/suicide-mortality-analysis/README.md

 Arizona

-These states show the sharpest long-term increases.
+➡️ These states show the sharpest long-term increases in suicide rates.

 👤 Sex-Based Differences

-Men have 3–4× higher suicide rates than women across all years and age groups.
+Men have 3–4× higher suicide rates than women

+This holds true across every age group and every year

+➡️ Gender is one of the strongest predictors in the dataset.

 🧪 Tools & Technologies

 Python: Pandas, NumPy, Seaborn, Matplotlib

-SQL: SQLite for structured querying
+SQL: SQLite (structured querying)

-Jupyter Notebook for analysis and visualization
+Environment: Jupyter Notebook

-Dataset: CDC WONDER – Underlying Cause of Death (1999–2020)
+Dataset: CDC WONDER – Underlying Cause of Death, 1999–2020

 📊 What I Built

-Cleaned and standardized a large CDC dataset
+Cleaned and standardized a real CDC dataset

-Ran SQL queries to compare demographic groups
+Used SQL queries to compare demographic risk

-Performed trend analysis using regression
+Conducted trend analysis using regression

-Created visualizations including:
+Built visualizations including:

-Suicide trends by sex
+📉 Suicide trends by sex

-State-level trend comparisons
+🗺️ State-level trend comparisons

-Age group risk rankings
+📊 Age-group risk rankings

-Heatmap (Age Group × Year)
+🔥 Heatmap (Age Group × Year)

+🧩 Summary & Impact

+This analysis shows that:

+Older adults face the highest current suicide risk

+Young adults are experiencing the fastest rise, signaling increasing mental-health challenges

+Men remain significantly more vulnerable

+Several states should be prioritized for mental-health funding and intervention

+These findings support the development of targeted, data-backed prevention strategies.